 Cooking with an Instant Pot: Tips and Tricks!

 Everyone wants to get the most out of their Instant Pot.
 With these tips and tricks, you’ll be using your Instant Pot like a pro!

 - When cooking, always use at least one cup of liquid.
 Instant pots require some liquid in order to produce steam and pressurize.
 As we discussed earlier in this article, perfect pressure is one of the ways to prevent instant pots from leaking steam, so this is an important step!

 - And when you add liquid, use something other than water!
 Broths, brine, stocks, vegetable juices, whatever will pair well with your dish in the place of water will give you a more flavorful outcome.

 - Gather all of your ingredients before you start cooking.
-You don’t want to accidentally forget to add spices or a diced shallot or two after the lid of the instant pot has locked.
+You don’t want to accidentally forget to add spices or a diced shallot or two after the lid of the Instant Pot has locked.
 Then you’ll have to wait until it depressurizes and it’ll be frustrating (to say the least).
-Rather than deal with that whole mess, make sure you have everything you need, in the order you need it so that you don’t miss a thing!
+Rather than deal with that whole mess, make sure you have everything you need so that you don’t miss a thing!

 There are also a ton of useful accessories out there that you may want to consider!

 Here are our favorite instant pot accessories to make your life just a little bit easier.

 1. Instant Pot Mini Mitts